AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 #### Performance
 * The system shall respond to any command operation within 3 seconds when managing up to 100 internship applications.
-* A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the GUI.
+* A user with above average typing speed, typically around 50–60 words per minute (WPM), for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks (e.g. adding, deleting, finding) faster using commands than using the mouse.
-* The system shall launch within 3 seconds on standard hardware.
+* The system shall launch within 3 seconds on _standard hardware_.

 #### Reliability & Availability
-* Should work on any _mainstream OS_ as long as it has Java '17' or above installed
+* Should work on any _mainstream OS_ as long as it has Java '17' or above installed.
 * The app shall operate offline with full feature availability.
-* Data consistency shall be maintained at all times across features (name, phone, email, address, tags, remarks, status).

 #### Security & Privacy
 * User data must only be stored locally and accessible through the host OS file system — no external server transmission.